gatsbyjs/gatsby/packages/gatsby-source-mongodb/README.md

 - **dbName**: indicates the database name that you want to use
 - **collection**: the collection name within Mongodb, this can also be an array for multiple collections
+- **aggregations**: define a set of aggregations per collection (if defined the `collection`-option is ignored).
+See section below for more instructions.
 - **query**: add a query when retriving a collection.
 This is a key value object where key's are collection names, and value is the query object.
 Defaults to {} (i.e. the whole collection)
 - **server**: contains the server info, with sub properties address and port ex.
   server: { address: `ds143532.mlab.com`, port: 43532 }.
 Defaults to a server